neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## Community support

-Community support includes the [Neon Discord Server](/discord) or the [Neon Discourse Community](https://community.neon.tech/), where you can ask questions or see what others are doing with Neon.
-You will find Neon users and members of the Neon team actively engaged in both communities.
+Community support is provided through the [Neon Discord Server](https://discord.gg/92vNTzKDGp), where you can ask questions or see what others are doing with Neon.
+You will find Neon users and members of the Neon team actively engaged in our Discord Server.

 ## Standard support